bgsamm/PBRScript/README.md

 ```
 call <FUNCTION_NAME>(<param1>, <param2>, ...)
 ```
 Functions can be called using the `call` keyword, followed by the function name and a list of comma-separated arguments.
 Arguments can be variables, numbers, or pointers.
+Functions from PBR's existing assembly can be called by prepending the function's memory address (in hexadecimal) by `FUN_` (e.g. `FUN_80004000`).

 ### If-Elif-Else blocks
 ```